profithooks/kalMatrix/backend/ARCHITECTURE.md

-KalMatrix Delivery Radar – Backend Architecture (v40, P0 moat)
+KalMatrix Delivery Radar – Backend Architecture (v41, P0 moat)
+Checking Git Conn

 This document describes the current backend architecture for the KalMatrix Delivery Radar backend, with the new P0 moat logic wired in.